KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/pox/09-pox-routing/README.md

 switch [2] has 0 bytes and 0 flows
 ```

-The ARP handler component is doing the actions explained in the previous lab, but you have to de-comment the "print" in the Component_ARP.py
+The ARP handler component is doing the actions explained in the previous lab, but you have to de-comment the "print" in the Component_ARP.py (if you want to see the messages).

 When you close the application, you obtain the disconnection from the switches:
 ```